-Bridge watchkeeping practices have inevitably changed in recent years under the influence of automated systems which are being implemented in order to enhance efficiency and safety as well as overcoming the shortage of seafarers (Hwang,.
+Bridge watchkeeping practices have inevitably changed in recent years due to the influence of automated systems which are being implemented in order to enhance efficiency and safety as well as overcoming the shortage of seafarers (Hwang,.
 C.N, 2001).
-As the advanced automation systems are developed and deployed on board, it influences the international rules and regulations which are under consideration for being updated in parallel to revolved systems on board the vessels.
+As the advanced automation systems are developed and deployed on board, it influences the international rules and regulations which are being updated in parallel to evolving systems on board vessels.

-An earlier survey conducted among seafarers highlighted the concerns regarding the application of COLREGs rules at sea.
-The questions directed to seafarers and the results were noted that 50% of the response was showing that seafarers either ignored or disregard the COLREGs rules (Syms, R.J, 2002).
+An earlier survey conducted among seafarers highlighted their concerns regarding the application of COLREGs rules at sea.
+The results noted that 50% of the responses showed that seafarers either ignored or disregarded the COLREGs rules (Syms, R.J, 2002).
 In the same survey 90% of the responders identified the reason as "ignorance", "Poor knowledge of COLREGs" and "lack of training".